petarbelchev/PersonalFinancer-WebApp/README.md

 You can use user with test data - email: petar@mail.com, password: petar123

 ## Overview
-Personal Financer is Web Application that give on his users the ability to record their incomes and expenses structured on Accounts and Transactions.
+Personal Financer is a web application that provides its users with the ability to record their incomes and expenses structured into accounts and transactions.

 ![User Dashboard Page](./Screenshots/user-dashboard-page.jpeg)

 ## Motivation
-I created this project to practice my skills and also will be a defense project for [**ASP.NET Advanced**](https://softuni.bg/trainings/4107/asp-net-advanced-june-2023) course at [SoftUni](https://softuni.bg/ "SoftUni") (June 2023).
+I created this project to practice my skills, and it will also serve as my defense project for the [**ASP.NET Advanced**](https://softuni.bg/trainings/4107/asp-net-advanced-june-2023) course at [SoftUni](https://softuni.bg/ "SoftUni") (June 2023).

 ## Used Tech/Frameworks
 - ASP.NET Core 6